-- 1. all requirements for completion of the Master programme have been fulfilled; - u. the non-weighted average grade for the coursework (not including the Master-thesis and courses that are assessed using 'Pass' or 'Fail') is 8.0 or higher; - in the determination of this average, the study units that were not evaluated with a numerical grade or for which an exemption was granted are not considered; - iv. for the units of study that are assessed using grades, the minimum grade is a 7.0, and on no more than 2 units was the final grade a 7.0 or 7.5. - v. no graded work was re-done in an official re-sit. - vi. the grade for the Master-thesis is 9.0 or higher; - VII.
-The programme is completed within a period of 15 months; - viii. the student has not committed fraud during the entire duration of the programme, as evidenced by the Fraud Registry of the examination boards of BMS.
+- a. all requirements for completion of the Master programme have been fulfilled; - b. the non-weighted average grade for the coursework (not including the master thesis and courses that are assessed using 'Pass' or 'Fail') is 8.0 or higher; - c. in the determination of this average, the study units that were not evaluated with a numerical grade or for which an exemption was granted are not considered; - d. for the units of study that are assessed using grades, the minimum grade is a 7.0, and on no more than 2 units was the final grade a 7.0 or 7.5. - e. no graded work was re-done in an official re-sit. - f. the grade for the master thesis is 9.0 or higher; - g.
+The programme is completed within a period of 15 months; - h. the student has not committed fraud during the entire duration of the programme, as evidenced by the Fraud Registry of the examination boards of BMS.